-- 1.5 FEET SEA LEVEL RISE + EXTREME HIGH TIDE - 3.5 FEET SEA LEVEL RISE + EXTREME HIGH TIDE
+1.5 FEET SEA LEVEL RISE + EXTREME HIGH TIDE 3.5 FEET SEA LEVEL RISE + EXTREME HIGH TIDE

-Figure 3.14: Islais Creek / Bayview Draft Plan \non- Federal action

-Closure Structure on Bridges

-Closure structures on Illinois Street Bridges close gaps in the elevated shoreline to prevent flooding.
+Figure 3.14: Islais Creek / Bayview Draft Plan non- Federal action Closure Structure on Bridges Closure structures on Illinois Street Bridges close gaps in the elevated shoreline to prevent flooding.
 It is anticipated that these closures would be infrequent (less than once a year) and used in anticipation of a large storm or tide event.

-Add Short Walls Around Piers

-Build up to two-foot walls around piers to manage flood risks and defend against intermittent high water.

-Berms/Levees + Nature-Based Features

-Berms/levees are areas of raised ground that can help prevent flooding while maintaining waterfront access.
+Add Short Walls Around Piers Build up to two-foot walls around piers to manage flood risks and defend against intermittent high water.
+Berms/Levees + Nature-Based Features Berms/levees are areas of raised ground that can help prevent flooding while maintaining waterfront access.
 They can include public space, such as walking or biking paths, and incorporate vegetation that support habitats.

-Figure 3.15: Islais Creek / Bayview action explanation

-Elevated shoreline to withstand 1.5' of Sea Level Rise

-Ground improvements under roadways and shoreline promenades/open space

-Visual and physical connections maintained, opportunities to access water on berms/levees

-Asset and System Protecton

-Transit and utility networks are defended, bridges remain in place

-Habitat enhancements along Islais Creek, Pier 94 wetlands, and Warm Water Cove

-SF Public Works Third Street Bridge elevation

-- Elevate shoreline to withstand 3.5' of Sea Level Rise - Incorporate additional nature-based features along the creek and Bay shoreline
+EARLY PROJECT (not included in Flood Study) SF Public Works Third Street Bridge elevation SUBSEQUENT ACTIONS (dependent on monitoring) - Elevate shoreline to withstand 3.5' of Sea Level Rise - Incorporate additional nature-based features along the creek and Bay shoreline 58 San Francisco Waterfront Flood Study

-4.1 WE WANT TO HEAR FROM YOU

-USACE and the City are seeking public comment on the Draft Plan and Environmental Review through March 29, 2024.

-Your public comment on the Draft Plan and Environmental Review can help USACE and the City make decisions about how to:

-- Prepare for coastal flood risks from sea level rise and more intense storms caused by climate change - Consider the potential environmental impacts from building coastal flood defenses

-Your comment will be included as part of the official record for the Flood Study and will be responded to as appropriate in the Final Report.
+4.1 WE WANT TO HEAR FROM YOU USACE and the City are seeking public comment on the Draft Plan and Environmental Review through March 29, 2024.
+Your public comment on the Draft Plan and Environmental Review can help USACE and the City make decisions about how to: - Prepare for coastal flood risks from sea level rise and more intense storms caused by climate change - Consider the potential environmental impacts from building coastal flood defenses Your comment will be included as part of the official record for the Flood Study and will be responded to as appropriate in the Final Report.
 Examples of what to comment on:

-- The location, elevation, and type of coastal flood defenses what do you like or dislike and why? - The description of the existing conditions and analysis of potential impacts

-How can you provide a comment?
+- The location, elevation, and type of coastal flood defenses what do you like or dislike and why? - The description of the existing conditions and analysis of potential impacts How can you provide a comment?

-There are several ways that you can add a comment!

-- 1. Join USACE and the City for one of several upcoming community workshops being hosted along the waterfront.
+There are several ways that you can add a comment! - Join USACE and the City for one of several upcoming community workshops being hosted along the waterfront.
 Each meeting will include the same presentation.
 Comment cards will be available, and a station will be set up to record verbal comments as well.
 Learn more at sfport.com/wrp. - 2.
-Share written comments via email: SFWFRS@usace.armv.mil - 3.
+Share written comments via email: SFWFRS@usace.army.mil - 3.
 Share written comments via mail: U.S. Army Corps of Engineers, Tulsa District ATTN: RPEC-SFWS, 2488 E 81st St., Tulsa, OK 74137 - 4.
-Share written comments online: learn more and comment online at sfport.com/wrp

-4.2 WHERE TO FIND MORE AND THE LATEST INFORMATION?

-Visit the following Waterfront Resilience Program website: sfport.com/

-To stay in touch, please sign up for the WRP's eNewsletter and mailing list by visiting www.SFport.com/signup and selecting Waterfront Resilience Program from the list in the form provided.
+Share written comments online: learn more and comment online at sfport.com/wrp 4.2 WHERE TO FIND MORE AND THE LATEST INFORMATION?
+Visit the following Waterfront Resilience Program website: sfport.com/wrp To stay in touch, please sign up for the WRP's eNewsletter and mailing list by visiting www.SFport.com/signup and selecting Waterfront Resilience Program from the list in the form provided.